SchabrechtsK/SchabrechtsK.be/content/posts/2020-01-02-my-2019-personal-retrospective.md

 ### Physical health

-I&#8217;m currently at my heaviest, ever.
-And it&#8217;s not muscles that are adding weight to my body.
+I'm currently at my heaviest, ever.
+And it's not muscles that are adding weight to my body.
 So I took a gym membership at the start of 2019.
 After a few sessions, the personal trainer made me go past a breaking point.
 An injured knee was the result.
-After that, I didn&#8217;t trust the trainer anymore and when my knee was healed up I just stopped going.
+After that, I didn't trust the trainer anymore and when my knee was healed up I just stopped going.
 As a result, I gained more weight, ate even more unhealthy and feel like a sack of potatoes at times.

 ## What will I change going into 2020?

-Overall 2019 wasn&#8217;t my best year, though it wasn&#8217;t my worst either.
+Overall 2019 wasn't my best year, though it wasn't my worst either.

 ### High-level 2020 goals